EllarBooher/VulkanTemplate/README.md

-# SSAO
+# SSAO (Screen-Space Ambient Occlusion)

-This method starts with generating a GBuffer in [shaders/deferred/gbuffer.frag](./shaders/deferred/gbuffer.vert) and [shaders/deferred/gbuffer.frag](./shaders/deferred/gbuffer.frag).
-This GBuffer contains color, world position, and normals for the scene.
+This method starts with generating a gbuffer in [shaders/deferred/gbuffer.vert](./shaders/deferred/gbuffer.vert) and [shaders/deferred/gbuffer.frag](./shaders/deferred/gbuffer.frag).
+This gbuffer contains color, world position, and normals for the scene.
 Only opaque geometry is rendered, with one pass for front-face and back-face culling each.

 Then, these gbuffers are passed to two full-screen dispatches of [shaders/deferred/ssao.comp](./shaders/deferred/ssao.comp).
 One dispatch handles computing the occlusion from the front-faces, and the other the occlusion from the back-faces.
 These are written into the same AO texture, where the transmittances are summed as attenuations and clamped to be between 0 and 1.
 This permits a saturation of ambient occlusion due to overcounting between front-face and back-face occluders, but I assumed this was unlikely for most geometry.
 This does lead to some issues wherever occluding front-faces and back-faces are close together, such as behind a rounded pillar.
 The worst case scenario is a two-sided polygon, for which both faces produce identical occluders.

 I decided to model my occluders as a sphere subtending a certain solid angle, blocking a uniform distribution of ambient light hitting the occludee.
 Here is an extracted snippet of the important parts of how the contribution of a single occludee sample is calculated:

 ```
 <shaders/deferred/ssao.comp>